-This course utilizes a combination of 4th generation software development packages.
+This course utilizes combination of 4th generation software development packages and standardized application design methods and processes to develop a large scale

+Database Management solution.
 Using database programming techniques, students will create projects that will be immediately applicable to the college, a local business, or other organization.
-Includes lab time for outside work on projects.
-Prerequisites: CPS 210 Database Basics, CPS 211 C++ Programming and junior standing.
+Prerequisite: Completion of six (6) Computer Science CPS courses including CPS 210 Database Basics and junior standing.
 Offered fall.